-You will have the opportunity to undertake a dissertation; this is a sustained investigation on an international relations subject that interests you.
+You will have the opportunity to undertake a 10,000-word dissertation; this is a sustained investigation on an international relations subject that interests you.
 This develops your employability and research skills, as well as your ability to work independently, with input from an academic supervisor.
-We offer the option to complete a dissertation with external collaboration (for example, via our Richardson Institute internship programme) to enhance your ability to reflect on the impact of academic work.
+We offer options to complete a dissertation with field studies (potentially incorporating an international study trip), or with external collaboration (for example, via our Richardson Institute internship programme) to enhance your ability to reflect on the impact of academic work.